Another Problem On The Health Horizon: Medicare Is Running Out Of Money

 Others who make projections agree the insolvency date is getting closer, maybe not as close as 2022.

-The Committee for a Responsible Federal Budget, a nonpartisan group of budget experts focused on fiscal policy, estimates that the pandemic will cause the Part A Trust Fund to be unable to pay all of its bills starting in late 2023 or early 2024.
+The Committee for a Responsible Federal Budget, a nonpartisan group of budget experts focused on fiscal policy, estimates that the pandemic will cause the Part A trust fund to be unable to pay all of its bills starting in late 2023 or early 2024.
 "But we're still very close," said Marc Goldwein, the group's senior vice president.

-There are two ways the Trust Fund can get into trouble: Either the money flowing in is too little, or the payments going out for care are too much.
+There are two ways the trust fund can get into trouble: Either the money flowing in is too little, or the payments going out for care are too much.

-Most of those who watch Medicare finances agree that the larger problem right now is how much money is being collected for the Trust Fund.
+Most of those who watch Medicare finances agree that the larger problem right now is how much money is being collected for the trust fund.
 That money largely comes from the 1.45% payroll tax paid by employees and employers.
-With so many people out of work due to pandemic-related shutdowns, cash flowing in has dropped dramatically.
+With so many people out of work because of pandemic-related shutdowns, cash flowing in has dropped dramatically.

 It's far less clear what is happening on the spending side of Medicare Part A. (Medicare Part B, which pays physicians and other outpatient costs, is funded by beneficiary premiums and general tax funding, so it cannot technically become insolvent.)

-While COVID-related hospital expenses for those on Medicare are expected to be substantial, Medicare hasn't been reimbursing as much care of other sorts.
+While coronavirus-related hospital expenses for those on Medicare are expected to be substantial, Medicare hasn't been reimbursing as much care of other sorts.
 In some cases, that's because hospitals in COVID hot spots temporarily stopped doing elective procedures like joint replacements.
-In other cases, patients with non-COVID ailments have been afraid to go to hospitals for fear of catching the virus.
+In other cases, patients with non-COVID-19 ailments have been afraid to go to hospitals for fear of catching the virus.

 Also, said Goldwein, health care use tends to fall in recessions, even for Medicare, whose beneficiaries are largely retired.

-In the end, he said, "we basically threw our hands up and said we don't have the information" to estimate how health costs will affect the Trust Fund's financing.
+In the end, he said, "we basically threw our hands up and said we don't have the information" to estimate how health costs will affect the trust fund's financing.

-There is one other COVID-related policy that could hasten the depletion of the Trust Fund.
+There is one other coronavirus-related policy that could hasten the depletion of the trust fund.
 At least $60 billion of the funding provided as part of the CARES Act to help hospitals weather the pandemic came not from the general treasury, but from the Trust Fund itself.

 That money in "accelerated and advance payments" is supposed to be paid back, via a reduction in future payments.
-But there is a push in some quarters for that funding to be forgiven, which would make the Trust Fund's hole even bigger.
+But there is a push in some quarters for that funding to be forgiven, which would make the trust fund's hole even bigger.

-It is not exactly clear what would happen if the Trust Fund were to become insolvent because it has never happened before.
+It is not exactly clear what would happen if the trust fund were to become insolvent because it has never happened before.
 It is important to remember that the fund becoming "insolvent" is not the same as being "bankrupt."
 Insolvent means the Trust Fund would still have money flowing in, but not enough to pay for all the care Medicare patients will consume.

 Most budget experts think that Medicare would reimburse hospitals and other Part A providers 100% of their claims until the fund literally runs out of money, and then would pay claims only as more money flows in.

-Others think Medicare might reimburse only a percentage of those claims, but that might require Congressional action.
+Others think Medicare might reimburse only a percentage of those claims, but that might require congressional action.

 Meanwhile, one would expect the hospital industry to be ringing the alarm bells as potential insolvency approaches.
 But that's not happening.